 Ginger is a healer’s best friend.
-Ayurveda has been honored it for over 5.000 years and has been used in many formulas.
-One of his names in Sanskrit “visvabhesaja” and is a universal medicine that helps everyone and every disease.
-It has an effect on digestion, lungs and circulation.
+Ayurveda has been honoring it for over 5.000 years and has been used in many formulas.
+One of his names in Sanskrit is “visvabhesaja” and is a universal medicine that helps everyone and every disease.
+It has an affect on digestion, lungs, and circulation.

 Is ginger tea good for constipation?
-Well ginger is a versatile medicine and it is especially good for slow and irregular digestion.
-Read on and you will see how it can help you to achieve a normal digestion again.
+Well, ginger is a versatile medicine and it is especially good for slow and irregular digestion.
+Read on and you will see how it can help you to achieve normal digestion again.

-Ginger has a huge amount of active ingredients, a characteristic odor and a slightly burning flavor; this is due to a mixture of essential oils and resins.
+It has a huge amount of active ingredients, a characteristic odor, and a slight burning flavor; this is due to a mixture of essential oils and resins.
 Australian researchers equate ginger with aspirin because it successfully relieves inflammation and relieves pain.
 Its advantage over aspirin lies in the fact that it doesn’t cause intestinal problems, because it works calmly.

-It is also known to have mild laxative effects so works positively on bowel activity.
-It promotes digestion therefore is an appropriate remedy for constipation problem.
+It is also known to have mild laxative effects so it works positively on bowel activity.
+It promotes digestion, therefore, is an appropriate remedy for constipation problem.
 This is not all; if you will suffer from diarrhea, it helps here also.
 It is truly a miracle plant.

 What is Ginger?

 Ginger is an autochthonous plant of China and India, which is one of the basic medicines of Chinese medicine.
-The importance and medicinal properties of ginger was already written by Confucius, who used ginger in all the dishes.
+Its importance and medicinal properties were already written by Confucius, who used it in the dishes.
 It is one of the oldest spices in the world.

-The ginger gives aroma to prepared foods or preparations, as well as a sharp and slightly burning flavor.
+The plant gives aroma to prepared foods or preparations, as well as a sharp and slightly burning flavor.
 The plant also applies to the indispensable component of alternative medicine.
-Many medicinal preparations therefore contain ginger.
+Many medicinal preparations, therefore, contain it.

-In China and India, from where the plant comes from, it is very commonly used in the diet, and is often included among vegetables.
+In China and India, it is very commonly used in the diet and is often included among vegetables.
 Ginger can be used in dry or fresh form for medicinal purposes.
-Because of its healing properties, ginger in China has been named as a cure for hundreds of diseases.
+Because of its healing properties, it has been named as a cure for hundreds of diseases in China.